modelon-community/impact-client-python/docs/source/tutorial.rst

 Setting up a series of simulations
 ----------------------------------

-The ``experiment_definition`` created could be modified to setup a series of simulations by specifying the the parameter to sweep and the range by calling the ``with_modifiers()`` method on the ``experiment_definition``::
+The ``experiment_definition`` created could be modified to set up a series of simulations by specifying the the parameter to sweep and the range by calling the ``with_modifiers()`` method on the ``experiment_definition``::

    from modelon.impact.client import Range